DNKonanov/geneGraph/README.md

 ### Generating of graph structure

 If you don't have a sif file with graph stucture, the first step is parsing of Orthofinder outputs.
-To do this open `source` directory and type in terminal:
+To do this run in terminal:
-` python orthofinder_parse.py -i [path to txt file with orthogroups] -o [path and name prefix for output files] `
+` python parse_og.py -i [path to txt file with orthogroups] -o [path and name prefix for output files] `

 For example:
-`python orthofinder_parse.py -i ~/data/Mycoplasma/Results/Orthogroups.txt -o ~/data/outputs/Mycoplasma/graph`
+`python parse_og.py -i ~/data/Mycoplasma/Results/Orthogroups.txt -o ~/data/outputs/Mycoplasma/graph`

 Output files:
 * **graph.sif** - all edges list of the genomes graph